tc39/proposal-ses/README.md

 realm.
 However, where Annex B states that these are normative mandatory in a web browser, there is no such requirement for SES.
-Even when run in a web browser, the SES environment, having no host specific globals, is not considered to be a JavaScript browser environment.
-Note that some post-ES6 APIs proposed for Annex B, such as the `RegExp` statics (TODO need link) and the `Error.prototype.stack` accessor property, are not safe for inclusion in SES and must be absent.
+Even when run in a web browser, the SES environment, having no host specific globals, must be considered a non-browser environment.
+Note that some post-ES6 APIs proposed for Annex B, such as the `RegExp` statics (TODO need link) and the `Error.prototype.stack` accessor property (TODO need link), are not safe for inclusion in SES and must be absent.

 At this time, to maximize compatability with normal ECMAScript, we do not alter the evaluators to evaluate code in strict mode by